abhilash-neog/Face-Recognition/ORL/ReadMe.txt

 ------------------------------------------------------------------------------------------------------
-Hybrid GSA-BBBC Algorithm using Chaotic Local Search & It's Application to a Face Recognition Scenario
+Hybrid GSA-SDS-BBBC Algorithm using Chaotic Local Search & It's Application to a Face Recognition Scenario
 ------------------------------------------------------------------------------------------------------

 Programming Language Used: Python